 - AEB will not be automatically canceled.
 To cancel AEB, follow step 2 to turn off the AEB range display.

 If the drive mode is set to , press the shutter button three times for each shot.
-When or is set and you hold down the shutter button completely, the three bracketed shots will be taken consecutively and the camera will automatically stop shooting.
+In mode, holding down the shutter button completely captures three images, one after another, before the camera automatically stops shooting.
 When or is set, three consecutive shots are captured after a delay of 10 or 2 sec.
 When set to , three times the specified number of shots are taken in continuous shooting.